Lynne Rienner Publishers Logo

 Michael K. Fauntroy

 The Republican Party once enjoyed nearly unanimous support among African American voters; today, it can hardly maintain a foothold in the black community.
-Exploring how and why this shift occurred—as well as recent efforts to reverse it—Michael Fauntroy meticulously navigates the policy choices and political strategies that have driven a wedge between the GOP and its formerly More >
+Exploring how and why this shift occurred—as well as recent efforts to reverse it—Michael Fauntroy meticulously navigates the policy choices and political strategies that have driven a wedge between the GOP and its formerly stalwart More >

 Republicans and the Black Vote